 Benfica Market

-Inaugurated on October 19, 1971 , the BenficaMarket is the bestseller in the world of our city’s markets.
+Inaugurated on October 19, 1971, the BenficaMarket is the bestseller in the world of markets in our city.

-It is located in a neighborhood with many inhabitants and where local commerce is very much alive.
+It’s located in a neighborhood with a lot of inhabitants and where local commerce is very much alive.

-In this market, you’ll find stalls with fruit and vegetables, butchers and fishmongers, flowers and even clothes and shoes.
+In this market, you’ll find lots of fruit and vegetable stalls, butchers and fishmongers, flowers and even clothes and shoes.

-It is one of the markets with the largest influx of residents.
+It’s one of the markets with the largest influx of locals.
 It has an occupancy rate of over 90% and is frequented by around three thousand people a day.

 Address: Rua João Frederico Ludovice (Benfica)

-Inaugurated on July 1, 1949, the Alvalade Market is also one of the most dynamic and is located in a neighborhood, Alvalade.
+Inaugurated on July 1, 1949, the Alvalade Market is also one of the most dynamic and is located in a very familiar neighborhood, Alvalade.

-It shares space with several retail stores, and here the aim is to maintain the philosophy of the current market: selling fresh produce.
+It shares its space with several stores, and here the aim is to maintain the philosophy of the current market: selling fresh produce.

 As it is very popular with families, this space even includes a children’s playground and a restaurant area where you can grab a snack.